Keep your resolve, be kind to yourself and build your employability – it will all help.

-Getting a graduate job after graduation can seem a long slog.
+Getting a graduate job after graduation can seem a long slog, and no more so than during a recession and a pandemic.
 Not everyone will find the process quick or straightforward, and there may be an element of luck to it all.
 There’s some truth in the old saying that getting a job is about being in the right place at the right time.
-Don’t give up – but do take some time to step back and look at your approach, and ask yourself if you could tackle your job hunt in a slightly different way.
+Don’t give up – plenty of employers are still recruiting graduates.
+However, do take some time to step back and look at your approach, and ask yourself if you could tackle your job hunt in a slightly different way.

 There are different stages to the job hunting process – deciding what you want, planning and applying – and there are proven ways in which job candidates can boost their chances at each stage.
 Ask yourself the following questions to find out what you might be missing: